Office of Minority Health, Office of the Secretary, Department of Health and Human Services.

 (1) Expertise in minority health and racial and ethnic health disparities;

-(2) Expertise in developing or contributing to the development of science-based or evidence- based health policies and/or programs.
+(2) Expertise in developing or contributing to the development of science-based or evidence- based health Start Printed Page 78345policies and/or programs.
 This expertise may include experience in the analysis, evaluation, and interpretation of federal/state health or regulatory policy;

 (3) Involvement in national, state, regional, tribal, and/or local efforts to improve the health status or outcomes among racial and ethnic minority populations;

-(4) Educational achievement, professional certification(s) in health-related fields (e.g., health professions, allied health, behavioral health, public health, health policy, health administration/management, etc.), and professional experience that will support ability to give expert advice on issues related to improving minority health and eliminating racial and ethnic health disparities; and
+(4) Educational achievement, professional certification(s) in health-related fields (e.g., health professions, allied health, behavioral health, public health, health policy and health administration/management), and professional experience that will support the ability to give expert advice on issues related to improving minority health and eliminating racial and ethnic health disparities; and

-(5) Expertise in population level health data for racial and ethnic minority groups.
-This expertise may include survey, administrative, and/or clinical data.
+(5) Expertise in population level health data for racial and ethnic minority groups (e.g., survey, administrative, and/or clinical data).

-(1) Knowledge and experience in health care systems, cultural and linguistic competency, social determinants of health, evidence-based research, data collection (e.g., federal, state, tribal, or local data collection), or health promotion and disease prevention.
+(1) Knowledge and experience in health care systems, cultural and linguistic competency, social determinants of health, evidence-based research, data collection (e.g., federal, state, tribal, or local data collection), or health promotion and disease prevention; and

 (2) Nationally recognized via peer-reviewed publications, professional awards, advanced credentials, or involvement in national professional organizations.

 Requirements for Nomination Submission: Nominations should be typewritten (one nomination per nominator).
-Nomination package should include: (1) A letter of nomination that clearly states the name and affiliation of the nominee, the basis for the nomination (i.e., specific attributes which qualify the nominee for service in this capacity), and a statement from the nominee indicating a willingness to serve as a member of the Committee; (2) the nominee's contact information, including name, mailing address, telephone number, and email address; (3) the nominee's curriculum vitae, and (4) a summary of the nominee's experience and qualification relative to the mandatory professional and technical criteria listed above.
+Nomination package should include: (1) A letter of nomination that clearly states the name and affiliation of the nominee, the basis for the nomination (i.e., specific attributes which qualify the nominee for service in this capacity), and a statement from the nominee indicating a willingness to serve as a member of the Committee; (2) the nominee's contact information, including name, mailing address, telephone number, and email address; (3) the nominee's current curriculum vitae which should not exceed 10 pages; and (4) a summary of the nominee's experience and qualification relative to the mandatory professional and technical criteria listed above.
 Federal employees should not be nominated for consideration of appointment to this Committee.

 Individuals selected for appointment to the Committee shall be invited to serve a four-year term.
 Committee members will receive a stipend for attending Committee meetings and conducting other business in the interest of the Committee, including per diem and reimbursement for travel expenses incurred.

-The Department makes every effort to ensure that the membership of a HHS federal advisory committee is fairly balanced in terms of points of view represented and the committee's function.
-Every effort is made to ensure that a broad representation of geographic areas, gender, racial and ethnic and minority groups, and the disabled are given consideration for membership on HHS federal advisory committees.
+The Department makes every effort to ensure that the membership of an HHS federal advisory committee is fairly balanced in terms of points of view represented to support the committee's function.
+Every effort is made to ensure a broad representation of individuals are considered for membership on HHS federal advisory committees, including considerations of geographic diversity, gender, racial and ethnic and minority groups, and people with disabilities.
 Appointment to this Committee shall be made without discrimination because of a person's race, color, religion, sex (including pregnancy), national origin, age, disability, or genetic information.
 Nominations must state that the nominee is willing to serve as a member of ACMH and appears to have no conflict of interest that would preclude membership.
 An ethics review is conducted for each selected nominee; therefore, individuals selected for nomination will be required to provide detailed information concerning such matters as financial holdings, consultancies, and research grants or contracts to permit evaluation of possible sources of conflict of interest.

 End Supplemental Information